 Specifically, what is this site?
 What is it doing?

-In 2018 this blog post wrote about a strange phenomenon on Google Translate: it recognises strings of vowels and spaces as Hawaiian, and translates them to English (or any other language) accordingly.
-It appears that this is because when translating Hawaiian into another language, Google strips away the consonants first.
+In 2018 this blog post wrote about a strange phenomenon on Google Translate: it recognised strings of vowels and spaces as Hawaiian, and translated them to English (or any other language) accordingly.
+It appears that this was because when translating Hawaiian into another language, Google strips away the consonants first.

 eoiaau i ueiaieeouiuoeuoeuiooieuoiiuaeioeouauoue u uoo euouiooauoeoueouiei oo oeoeoo aa eaueieoueooeoiao aeiieeuiuiaaaeiooauoiee a i oo oe

 On his original blog post, Mark Liberman wrote a simple script to generate random strings of vowels.
 This site is based on Mark’s idea: it uses a Python script to generate random strings of vowels, send them to Google Translate, and display what Google Translate thinks it says in Hawaiian.
 The resulting text is an intriguing jumble of ideas.

 This site took the idea one stage further - it generated a thousand random strings of vowels, and archived the Google Translations at the time of generation.
 These odd translations are presented as pseudo-wisdom.
 Please note, the title “Hawaiian Wisdom” is in no way meant to offend the people, language, or culture of Hawaii.
 You can click on any of the “Hawaiian” or “English” text on this site to see the original translation yourself in Google Translate.
 Note that the translations will change over time - to the extent that as of July 23, 2020, they often don’t translate at all.